First-Year Experience Requirement

 Regardless of major, all incoming Honors freshmen are required to participate in the Honors College First-Year Experience Program.
 This program has two components: the First-Year Experience course and the Learning Community Group.

-Professors of the FYE courses are often involved in the LCG sections, and the LCG mentors also attend the FYE course lectures (though they are not able to help with the subject matter).
+Professors of the FYE courses are often involved in the LCG sections, and the LCG mentors also attend the FYE course lectures (though they are not responsible for helping with the subject matter).
 The continuous interaction between faculty, student mentors, and newly admitted students fosters an invaluable community for first-year Honors students.

 Selecting an FYE Course

-A full list of FYE courses and their corresponding LCG sections may be found here: Fall 2016 FYE-LCG.
-There is no comprehensive list of FYE courses available on Raiderlink, so please reference the list on our website to as you consider your options.
+A full list of FYE courses and their corresponding LCG sections may be found here: Fall 2017 FYE course list.
+There is no comprehensive list of FYE courses available on Raiderlink, so please reference the list on our website as you consider your options.